zhwa/mlir-example/book/Chapter-10-Optimizations.md

 - **Algebraic simplification**: `x + 0 → x`, `x * 1 → x`
 - **Redundancy elimination**: `transpose(transpose(x)) → x`

 Each operation can register canonicalization patterns (Chapter 9 showed this for custom operations).
 The canonicalizer runs all registered patterns repeatedly until fixpoint—IR stops changing.
+Importantly, the canonicalizer is **greedy**: it applies all patterns without a cost model, assuming simplification is always beneficial.
+This distinguishes it from optimization passes like fusion, which should ideally evaluate whether transformations improve performance before applying them.
 This "cleanup between major transformations" pattern is ubiquitous in MLIR pipelines: big passes create messy IR (generalization creates verbose generic ops, fusion creates complicated indexing), canonicalizer simplifies, next pass works on cleaner input.

 **Why Not One Big Pass?** You might wonder: why many small passes instead of one comprehensive optimizer?
 Several reasons: